eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Remote transaction flows are use cases in which the Relying Party Instance is remote from the User and the User device.
-The Relying Party Instance requests data to the Wallet Unit over the internet, using a browser.
-These use cases can be further distinguished in same-device flows, in which the browser is running on the same device as the Wallet Unit, and cross-device flows, where the browser is on a different device.
+The Relying Party Instance requests data from the Wallet Unit over the internet, using a browser.
+These use cases can be further distinguished as same-device flows, in which the browser is running on the same device as the Wallet Unit, and cross-device flows, where the browser is on a different device.